 Due to minimal content moderation and a high influx of users, scams are common on TikTok.
 Here's what you should watch out for:

 • Phishing scams.
-Watch out for messages or posts that look like they're from legit sources but are actually fishing for your personal info.
+Watch out for messages or posts that look like they're from legitimate sources but are actually fishing for your personal info.
 They might use dodgy links that can install malware on your device.

 • Fake giveaways.
 Scammers lure users with bogus prize giveaways to boost engagement or steal money and personal information.